 A single apostrophe is what separates lets and let's.
 They’re pronounced exactly the same, but have very different meanings.
 Both lets and let's are based on the same root verb: Let, which means "to allow or give permission."
 As confusing as they are, it's easier than you think to know where that pesky apostrophe goes.

 How 'Lets' and 'Let's' Are Different

 Using lets when you mean let's might be an embarrassing grammar mistake that could also cause an unintended misunderstanding.
 That’s because they have different meanings:

 - lets (verb) - third-person present tense form of "let," meaning “to allow”

 - let's - contraction of "let us"

-Many people mix up these words because "let us" is no longer part of standard English, especially in casual conversation.
-But let's generally means "we should," used when making suggestions about something to do.
-Contractions always require apostrophes and verbs never do, so you can't use the two words in the same way.
+Many people mix up these words because "let us" is rarely heard in modern English, especially in casual conversation, because it sounds too formal.
+Let's generally means "we should," used when making suggestions about something to do.
+Contractions, like can’t and won’t, always require apostrophes while verbs never do.

 When you use the word lets, you're using it to describe what a singular or collective noun is doing.
 These sentences are always in the present tense, as the past tense version of lets is always let, no matter the speaker.
 Sentences that use lets include: